PAIDiPaidThis.com

 How to pay less

-• Take sudden weakness, pale gums or a swollen tummy seriously and get seen quickly, as catching a splenic problem before a major bleed keeps care simpler.
+• Take sudden weakness, pale gums or a swollen tummy seriously and get your dog seen quickly.
+Catching a splenic problem before it bleeds heavily keeps the case calmer and the care simpler, which tends to keep the cost down too.

-• Ask your vet for a full written estimate covering imaging, surgery, hospitalisation and lab fees so you can plan.
+• Ask your vet for a full written estimate before you commit, covering imaging, surgery, hospitalisation and lab fees, so there are no surprises on the final invoice.

 Common questions